-Feature Older versions of Arm Compiler Arm Compiler 6 Casting between integers and pointers No change of representation Converting a signed integer to a pointer type with greater bit width sign-extends the integer.
-Converting an unsigned integer to a pointer type with greater bit width zero-extends the integer.
-Misc C 1 sizeof(wchar_t) 2 bytes 4 bytes size_t Defined as unsigned int , 32-bit.
-Defined as unsigned int in 32-bit architectures, and <sign><type> 64-bit in 64-bit architectures.</type></sign> ptrdiff_t Defined as signed int , 32-bit.
-Defined as unsigned int in 32-bit architectures, and < sign >< type > 64-bit in 64-bit architectures.
-Misc C++ C++ library Rogue Wave Standard C++ Library Note Note When the C++ library is used in source code, there is limited compatibility between object code created with Arm Compiler 6 and object code created with Arm Compiler 5.
+Feature Older versions of Arm Compiler Arm Compiler for Embedded 6 size_t Defined as unsigned int, 32-bit.
+Defined as unsigned int in 32-bit architectures, and <sign><type> 64-bit in 64-bit architectures.</type></sign> ptrdiff_t Defined as signed int, 32-bit.
+Defined as unsigned int in 32-bit architectures, and <sign><type> 64-bit in 64-bit architectures.</type></sign> ١ Misc C++ C++ library Rogue Wave Standard C++ Library LLVM libc++ Library Note: When the C++ library is used in source code, there is limited compatibility between object code created with Arm Compiler for Embedded 6 and object code created with Arm Compiler 5.
 This also applies to indirect use of the C++ library, for example memory allocation or exception handling.
 Implicit inclusion If compilation requires a template definition from a template declared in a header file xyz.h, the compiler implicitly includes the file xyz.cc or xyz.CC.
 Not supported.
 Alternative template lookup algorithms When performing referencing context lookups, name lookup matches against names from the instantiation context as well as from the template definition context.
 Not supported.
 Exceptions Off by default, function unwinding on withexceptions by default.
 On by default in C++ mode.
-Note For C++ code, -fexceptions has a large increase in the code size.
-If you use -fno_exceptions, then the code size is in the range of that created with Arm Compiler 5.
-Translation ı Diagnostics messages format source-file, line-number : severity : error-code : explanation source-file:line-number:char-number: description [diagnostic-flag] Environment Physical source file bytes interpretation Current system locale dependent or set using thelocale command-line option.
+Note: For C++ code, -fexceptions has a large increase in the code size.
+If you use -fno_exceptions, then the code size is in the range of that created with Arm Compiler 5. Ті ranslation Diagnostics messages format source-file, line-number : severity : error-code : expla\ nation source-file:line-number:char-number: description [diagnostic-flag] En vironment Physical source file bytes interpretation Current system locale dependent or set using thelocale command-line option.
 UTF-8, either with or without the Byte Order Mark (BOM).

-- 4.1 Language extension compatibility: keywords on page 4-55 - 4.2 Language extension compatibility: attributes on page 4-58 - 4.3 Language extension compatibility: pragmas on page 4-61 - 4.7 Compatibility of C++ objects on page 4-73
+Language extension compatibility: keywords on page 51 Language extension compatibility: attributes on page 54 Language extension compatibility: pragmas on page 57